Michael Schultz: Life and career

 Michael Schultz, who was known as "Mike" growing up, attended Riverside High School in Milwaukee, where he was a very active student.
 He played baseball, football and participated in student theater productions.

 After his undergraduate work at the University of Wisconsin–Madison and Marquette University, he attended Princeton University, where in 1966 he directed his first play, a production of Waiting for Godot.
 He joined the Negro Ensemble Company in 1968, which brought him to Broadway in 1969.

 His breakthrough was directing Lorraine Hansberry's To Be Young, Gifted and Black, which he restaged for television in 1972.

-Schultz' earliest film projects combined low comedy with profound social comment (Honeybaby, Honeybaby and Cooley High), reaching a peak with the ensemble comedy Car Wash (1976) and Which Way Is Up?
+Schultz' earlier film projects combined low comedy with profound social comment (Honeybaby, Honeybaby and Cooley High), reaching a peak with the ensemble comedy Car Wash (1976) and Which Way Is Up?
 (1977), starring Richard Pryor.
+Denzel Washington, Samuel L. Jackson and Blair Underwood all made their first feature-film appearances in a Schultz movie.

-In 1978, Schultz took the reins of the musical Sergeant Pepper's Lonely Hearts Club Band with the largest budget ever entrusted to an African-American film director to that date.
+In 1978, Schultz took the reins of the musical Sergeant Pepper's Lonely Hearts Club Band with the largest budget entrusted to an African-American film director to that date.
 However, upon its release, the project was a commercial and critical failure.
 Schultz made the ensemble comedy Scavenger Hunt (1979), Denzel Washington's film debut Carbon Copy (1981), and the screwball comedy Disorderlies (1987).
+Schultz also directed the classic martial arts film, The Last Dragon (1985), starring Taimak Guarriello (Taimuk) and Denise Matthews (Vanity).
 On July 23, 1986, Michael Schultz formed his own production company Crystalite Productions, with his wife Gloria Schultz, and wanted to start producing three features in development.

-More recently, Schultz has worked in television, piloting episodes of such style-conscious series as The Young Indiana Jones Chronicles and Picket Fences, as well as an abundance of TV movies.
+More recently, Schultz has worked in television, piloting episodes of such style-conscious series as The Young Indiana Jones Chronicles and Picket Fences as well as an abundance of TV movies.

 In 1991, Schultz was inducted into the Black Filmmakers Hall of Fame.

 Personal life

 Schultz married Gloria Jones in Brooklyn, New York in 1965.
-As an actress his wife is known professionally as Lauren Jones.
-In non-acting capacities, she is known as Gloria Schultz.
-The couple have two children.
+As an actress, his wife is known professionally as Lauren Jones; in non-acting capacities, she is known as Gloria Schultz.
+The couple has two children.